Sátoraljaújhely: Transportation

 A cycling path has been constructed along the route of the former narrow-gauge railway, which was dismantled in the 1980s, extending from the town to Sárospatak and towards the Hegyköz region.
 This path is part of the EuroVelo 11 international cycling network.
 Within the town, sections of the route are marked by dedicated bike lanes, while others are indicated by road markings.
 On several one-way streets, cyclists are allowed to enter in the opposite direction, as indicated by supplementary signs.
 In 2021, the town completed the installation of a rentable electric bike system in collaboration with the nearby towns of Viničky and Zemplén.
-As part of this project, multiple charging stations and rental points were established across the region, facilitating the convenient use and rental of electric bikes between Sátoraljaújhely and neighboring Slovakian towns.
+As part of this project, multiple charging stations and rental points were established across the region, facilitating the convenient use and rental of electric bikes between Sátoraljaújhely and neighboring Slovak towns.